gemmapetrie/firefox-mobile-research/README.md

 * [Closed issues] (https://github.com/gemmapetrie/firefox-mobile-research/issues?q=is%3Aissue+is%3Aclosed)

 If you'd like to discuss Firefox for mobile user research, please get in touch with Gemma.

+For more information on user research at Mozilla, check out the [Mozilla UX Blog] (https://blog.mozilla.org/ux/)!